What role does an open-ended question play in helping you create the right blog posts and encouraging audience engagement? Not much, right?

 In this blog post, you’ll learn how the right questions will trigger the right response in the subconscious mind of your readers and can also improve your content strategy and social media campaigns.

-Creating valuable content and blog posts on a regular basis are a great way to attract a qualified audience, grow brand awareness and boost social media engagement.
-According to the HubSpot State of Inbound, 2014, content marketers said that blogging produces 13x positive ROI when done properly.
-And, 82% of marketers who blog daily acquire customers from their blog posts, as you can see from the image below.
+Creating valuable content and blog posts on a regular basis is a great way to attract a qualified audience, grow brand awareness and boost social media engagement.

 Question #1: What are my readers worried about?